Slins-23/neural-network/README.md

 # Summary
 A Python implementation from scratch of a neural network (using NumPy for matrix operations), made primarily for learning purposes.

+>You can find the example datasets, as well as the already labeled versions of the image datasets in the folder `datasets`.<br>
+You can also find the example architectures for the models in the example videos in the section [Example model architectures](#example-model-architectures).

 Tested with Python 3.10.6